maryamjams/Aisol-Data-Science-Projects/README.md

 5. It will be helpful for healthcare sector and medical institutes to have an easy and quick picture of the report based on millions of people's data

 ![](https://github.com/maryamjams/Aisol-Data-Science-Projects/blob/master/Images/covid%2019%20pak.PNG)

+# A Business Report For A Large Organization

+A prototype PowerBI dashboard
+Here we are using confidential business data
+Designed to visualize key metrics relating to a large organization's communications planning and strategy